Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Experiments

-\textbf{Transferability of ICEL and ICER}: To verify whether ICEL emerges in semantically richer, realistic environments and whether skills acquired in simpler environments transfer to more complex ones, we fine-tune the models on ProcTHOR trajectories and evaluate them in varied contexts, as shown in \cref{tab:icl_transfer_procthor}.
-The model pre-trained on Maze-32K-L not only excels in unseen mazes but also retains its advantage when fine-tuned on the small ProcTHOR-5K set; its transferability markedly exceeds that of Maze-128-L and other baselines, evidencing ICEL’s domain-generality.
-Further increasing ProcTHOR data yields continual improvement in our model while maintaining a large margin over Dreamer and NWM.
-However, the performance from \(T=1K\) to \(T=10K\) begins to deteriorate once the training data switches from ProcTHOR-5K to ProcTHOR-40K, implying that ProcTHOR trajectories with \(T \leq 2K\) fail to incentivize ICEL at longer contexts.
-Yet, this phenomenon does not appear with ProcTHOR-5K, verifying that the ICEL capability acquired in L2World transfers effectively to ProcTHOR despite the large gap between the two classes of environments.
+\textbf{EL transfers better than ER}.
+In \cref{tab:icl_transfer_procthor}, we train L2World on ProcTHOR trajectories and evaluate it on unseen ProcTHOR scenarios.
+The EL model pre-trained on Maze-32K-L not only excels in unseen mazes but also maintains its advantage when fine-tuned on the small ProcTHOR-5K dataset.
+Its transferability significantly surpasses that of Maze-128-L and other baselines, demonstrating EL’s domain generality.
+Further increasing the amount of ProcTHOR data leads to continuous improvement in our model while preserving a substantial margin over Dreamer and NWM.
+However, performance at \(T=1K\) to \(T=10K\) begins to deteriorate when the ProcTHOR training data increases from 5K to 40K, suggesting that insufficient-length data (\(T \leq 2K\)) impairs the long-ICL ability acquired in Maze scenarios.

+\textbf{EL is more sensitive to context perturbations than ER}.
+We investigate how models trained on datasets with varying levels of diversity (Maze-32K-L versus Maze-128-L) respond to perturbations in context.
+Specifically, to assess the importance of context on performance, we randomly shuffle 20\% or 50\% of the observations within contexts while keeping the actions unchanged.
+The results are illustrated in \cref{fig:context_swap}.
+Interestingly, we find that models trained on Maze-32K-L (which are expected to exhibit EL) are more severely affected by these perturbations than those trained on Maze-128-L. This suggests that EL depends more heavily on context, whereas ER relies more on model parameters and is therefore less influenced by changes in context.